leanhkienn/Marketing-Funnel-and-Sales-Performance-Analytics/README.md

 ## SQL Queries for DATA MODEL 2

-### Query 7:  Track User Payment Funnel Times with LEAD()
+### Query 1:  Data Coming From Different Data Sources

-#### Business Problems: Reducing churns for customers that didn’t renew their subscription.
+### Business Problems: Reducing churns for customers that didn’t renew their subscription.
 Manager reached out to the Analytics team and ask when will their subscription be expired.

 We have 2 different product subscriptions.
-We want to find how many subscriptions will be expired for the coming years (given conditions that subscriptions are still active).
+We want to find how many subscriptions will be expired for the coming years (given conditions that subscriptions are still active)

 ```sql